rikumi/AnyPullBack/README.md

 Pop a `ViewController` in a specific direction.
 Available directions are `.rightFromLeft`, `.leftFromRight`, `.downFromTop`, `.upFromBottom`.

-### extension `UIViewController::apb_shouldPull(inDirection:) -> Bool`
+### protocol `AnyPullBackCustomizable`

-Override this method to customize whether you allow the current view controller to be pulled from a specific direction.
+Extend your UIViewController with `AnyPullBackCustomizable` and specify the method `UIViewController::apb_shouldPull(inDirection:) -> Bool` to customize whether you allow the current view controller to be pulled from a specific direction.
 The method is called when the user tries to pull from a direction.

 > Note: This method can be called multiple times during a single swipe gesture, until it returns `true` to allow the swiping.
 Please be careful with this detail.